 Recent artists in the West continue to forge new paths.
 Carrie Ballantyne’s photorealist drawings of strong western women counter stereotypes of a masculine, rugged American West.
 Navajo artist Shirley Jones creates textiles based on traditional pictorial patterns with a modern twist: Her scenes of the West include airplanes and automobiles.

 These artworks will be featured in Looking West: The Rumley Family Collection, an exhibition that will open December 10, 2016 and run through March 26, 2017 at Gilcrease Museum.
 Wayne Rumley has been a major supporter of Gilcrease Museum for decades.
-His guidance, along with his wife, Andrea, shaped the many years of Rendezvous art sales and events that benefited the museum and its acquisition fund.
+His guidance shaped the many years of Rendezvous art sales and events that benefited the museum and its acquisition fund.
 This exhibition will pay tribute to Rumley’s connection with Gilcrease Museum and highlight his extraordinary personal collection of historical and contemporary artwork.

 Rumley’s collection ranges from abstract design to crisp photorealism in artworks created across time, forming a distinct sense of the American West.